-Enables you to link Position-Independent Code (PIC), that is, code that has been compiled using the -fbare-metal-pie or -fpic compiler command-line options.

-The --fpic option is implicitly specified when the --bare\metal\pie option is used.
+Enables you to link Position-Independent Code (PIC), that is, code that has been compiled using the fbare-metal-pie or -fpic compiler command-line options.
+Thefpic option is implicitly specified when thebare_metal_pie option is used.
+Note Bare-metal PIE support is deprecated in this release.

-11.6 --bare\metal\pie on page 11-223.
+11.6 --bare\metal\pie on page 11-224.